have-no-clue-what-im-doing/Broderic_Blog/content/about.md

 	* Domain Controllers and Servers
 	* Google Admin
 	* Linux
+* Cybersecurity
+	* NetSec
+	* Infrastructure Security
+	* Web Application Security
+	* Reverse Malware Engineer
+	* DevOpsSec
 * Networking & Infrastructure
+* DevOps
 * Cloud Computing
 	* AWS
 	* Azure
 * Virtualization
-	* ESXi
+	* ESXi (RIP, thanks Broadcom)
 	* Proxmox
 * Web Dev / Scripting
 	* ReactJS
 	* Python
 	* Javascript
 	* Bash
+	* Powershell
+* Digital Forensics

 What I am not interested in:
 * Printers
-	* I hate these with an absolute passion and want nothing to do with them.
-Although I am open to making exceptions.
+	* I hate these things with an absolute passion and want nothing to do with them.

+I'd say my current cert path is the following:
+* Security+ (2-4 weeks)
+* CCNA (6-8 months)
-* Security
+* AWS-CCP (3-5 weeks)
-	* Obviously you need to aware of best security practices at all times, but I am not too interested in really specializing in cybersecurity.
-From what I can tell a lot of cybersecurity is just creating and implementing policies.
-It is also hyper competitive and can be the first department to be laid off if a company is struggling.
-I would rather have a role that is more focused on development and project creation, rather than playing detective all day, patching holes, and writing policies. {{< line_break >}}
-	There are obviously exceptions, but from what I can tell, most security jobs seem underwhelming and not too exciting to me.
+* Azure Fundamentals (3-5 weeks)

+The order isn't really set in stone.
+I do know I want to get the Security+ immediately after I graduate.
+Shouldn't be too hard of an exam to pass.
+I more open to whatever cert I think will help with my current job, or a job I want in the future.